MicrosoftDocs/quantum-docs-pr/articles/techniques/type-model.md

 newtype Polar = (Double, Double);
 ```

-Even though both `Complex` and `Polar` both derive from `(Double, Double)`, the two types are wholly incompatible in Q#, minimizing the risk of accidentally calling a complex math function with polar coordinates and vice versa.
+Even though both `Complex` and `Polar` are both wrapped versions of `(Double, Double)`, the two types are wholly incompatible in Q#, minimizing the risk of accidentally calling a complex math function with polar coordinates and vice versa.
 In this way, user-defined types can play a similar role to `struct` types in C and other such languages.